Tutorial: Generating QR codes

 Click the 'plus' button.

-A new sticker will appear in the list with the name 'New sticker'.
-Click 'New sticker'.
+A new sticky will appear in the list.
+Click it.

 Choose a name which reflects both the content that the QR code will redirect to, and where the QR code will be deployed, for example, "Space warrior game packaging".